 POHC services are offered FREE of charge, though contributions are graciously accepted.

-Services provided by POHC staff to those living with HIV/AIDS
+Services provided to those living with HIV/AIDS

 A healthy diet is important for everyone in fighting infections and changing the course of the disease.
 Regular, healthy eating can lesson the harsh side effects of medications, help the body’s immune system fight opportunistic infections, prevent and stop malnutrition.

 Nutrition and education counseling help clients take control of their own nutritional well-being.

 Frozen, nutritionally enriched meals are delivered to clients’ homes when needed.

 Please call Andy Orlando at 614-437-2993 or email firstname.lastname@example.org for more information about POHC services.